Callander: Callander in popular culture

 Callander achieved prominence during the 1960s as the fictional setting "Tannochbrae" in the BBC television series Dr. Finlay's Casebook.

-In the fictional world of the G.I.
-Joe: A Real American Hero franchise, the character Destro was born in Callander.
+In the fictional setting of the G.I.
+Joe: A Real American Hero franchise, the villainous character Destro, portrayed by Christopher Eccleston in the 2009 live-action film G.I.
+Joe: The Rise of Cobra, was born in Callander.

 The fictional teenager, Adrian Mole, while on holiday at Loch Lubnaig walks to Callander to buy a Mars bar and play Space Invaders (The Secret Diary of Adrian Mole, Aged 13¾ by Sue Townsend).